 DSP ACE 860 Table Tennis Paddle

-Intermediate table tennis rackets
+Best table tennis rackets for intermediate players

 As an intermediate table tennis player, you can start to think about finding a paddle that suits your playing style.